TIMELINE-Greece's debt crisis

 July 21 - Euro zone leaders agree on second rescue package with extra 109 billion euros ($157 billion) of government money, plus contribution by private sector bondholders estimated to total as much as 50 billion euros by mid-2014.

--- IMF says crisis has increased European banks' exposure by 300 billion euros, and they need to recapitalise to ensure they can weather potential losses.

 Sept.
-22 - Greek workers stage 24-hour strike forcing transport system to standstill.
+27 - Greece passes an unpopular property tax to persuade IMF and EU it deserves the next 8-billion-euro tranche.

 Sept.
-27 - Greece passes an unpopular property tax to persuade IMF and EU it deserves the next 8-billion-euro tranche it needs to pay October salaries and avoid bankruptcy.

--- Using tear-gas, police disperse 1,000 protesters in Syntagma Square, the epicentre of anti-austerity protests.

-Sept 29 - The "troika" team of inspectors, which had threatened to cut aid if Athens did not move faster on austerity, are to begin talks on a plan demanded by lenders to deepen budget cuts and raise taxes.
+29 - The "troika" team of inspectors begins talks on a plan demanded by lenders to deepen budget cuts and raise taxes.

+Oct.
+2 - Government draft budget figures say Greece will miss a deficit target set just months before in the bailout package.
+The 2012 draft budget is approved by cabinet and predicts a deficit of 8.5 percent of GDP for 2011, well short of the 7.6 percent target.

+-- The cabinet approves a measure creating a "labour reserve" allowing 30,000 state workers to be placed on 60 percent pay and be dismissed after a year.

 (Reporting by David Cutler, London Editorial Reference Unit and Renee Maltezou, Athens bureau;)